nus-cs2113-AY2324S1/ip/docs/README.md

 ### `delete` - Remove a task from the task list

-To delete a task from your list, use the "delete" command followed by the task number:
+To delete a task from your list, use the "delete" command followed by the task number.

+Format of usage:

+`delete INDEX`

 Example of usage: